TripAdvisor: Solid Balance Sheet Is A Valued Quality In This Environment

 The global coronavirus pandemic has represented an unprecedented disruption to the travel industry and TripAdvisor.

-We highlight the company's strong balance sheet position with no debt suggesting it can withstand the current challenges with no liquidity concerns.
+We highlight the company's strong balance sheet position with no debt, suggesting it can withstand the current challenges with no liquidity concerns.

 TripAdvisor is well-positioned to benefit from an eventual recovery in global travel and investors should look towards 2021 for normalizing earnings.